We finished the first coat of paint in the kitchen!

 I think his answer might have been a little different if I had waited until we finished the second coat to voice my concerns.

-Or, I might just choose a different color all together.
+Now, I have to choose a different color altogether.
 When I imagined my green kitchen, I imagined “silvery,” not “celery.”
-Dammit.

 All right, spill it.
 Tell me there are others out there who have gotten part-way through painting a room and realized they hated the new color.
 I can’t be the only one!